 Alfred O. Hero III received the B.S. (summa cum laude) from Boston University (1980) and the Ph.D from Princeton University (1984), both in Electrical Engineering.
 Since 1984 he has been with the University of Michigan, Ann Arbor, where he is the John H. Holland Distinguished University Professor of Electrical Engineering and Computer Science and the R. Jamison and Betty Williams Professor of Engineering.
 His primary appointment is in the Department of Electrical Engineering and Computer Science and he also has appointments, by courtesy, in the Department of Biomedical Engineering and the Department of Statistics.
-He is a Section Editor of the SIAM Journal on Mathematics of Data Science and a Senior Editor of the IEEE Journal on Selected Topics in Signal Processing .
-He is on the editorial board of the Harvard Data Science Review (HDSR) and serves as moderator for the Electrical Engineering and Systems Science category of the arXiv .
-He was co-General Chair of the 2019 IEEE International Symposium on Information Theory (ISIT) and the 1995 IEEE International Conference on Acoustics, Speech and Signal Processing.
+He is currently on leave from the University of Michigan as a Program Director in the CISE Directorate at the National Science Foundation.

-Alfred Hero’s recent research interests are in high dimensional spatio-temporal data, multi-modal data integration, statistical signal processing, and machine learning.
-Of particular interest are applications to social networks, network security and forensics, computer vision, and personalized health.
+Alfred Hero’s recent research interests are in high dimensional spatio-temporal data analysis, multimodal data integration, statistical signal processing, and machine learning.
+Of particular interest are predictive mathematical models for the biological and physical sciences, social networks, network security and forensics, and personalized health and disease.